Traction splint: Dynamic traction splint

 In 1986, Robert R. Schenck used the same principles applied to treating femur fractures to develop a device for treating intra-articular fractures of the finger.
 The apparatus consists of a 6-inch-diameter circular splint that provides a rigid arc, with a 3-inch radius equidistant from the involved joint.
 A wire is placed horizontally through the distal head of the middle phalanx.
 The wire is attached by rubber band to a movable component attached to the hoop of the splint.
 The amount of traction can be controlled by using different types of rubber bands or tying knots in them.

 History

-The first widely used model of traction splint was introduced by Hugh Owen Thomas, a Welsh surgeon, considered by many to be the father of modern orthopaedic surgery.
+The first widely used model of traction splint was introduced by Hugh Owen Thomas, a nineteenth-century Welsh surgeon, considered by many to be the father of modern orthopaedic surgery.
+The splint was used extensively in the First World War.
+Surgeon Sir Henry Gray reported that in a battle in which the Thomas splint was used to treat the majority of femoral fractures, the mortality rate dropped from 80% to 15.6%.

+As the war progressed, the Thomas splint became a routine part of a stretcher bearer's equipment.
+Stretcher bearers trained to apply the splint with blindfolds on, ensuring that they were capable of doing it at night in No Man's Land.